 The Connection Protocol does not "identify" the remote party, in that the exchange doesn't include specific identifiers or "Proofs" that the parties are who they claim to be.
 The Pairwise DIDs confirm that the remote party is the party who originally joined the Connection, but the actual identification comes after the exchange of Proofs and Credentials.

 Once Agents connect, then they exchange information by exchanging Messages.
 A Conversation is defined by the specific Messages that must be exchanged, and this protocol is referred to as a Message Family.
 Two core Message Families are Credential Exchange and Proof Exchange, and all Agents are expected to support these protocols (in addition to the Connection protocol and a few other basic Message Families).
 These protocols define the set of messages that must be exchanged in order to deliver a Credential or a Proof.

 This mirrors how relationships happen in the real world, where a connection is made, identity is learned through exchange of information, and trust is established over time.
-There is no central "Identity Hub" or "Identity Provider" - participants establish their identity by presenting Credentials from well-known and trusted Issuers, and this all takes place is a true peer-to-peer manner.
+There is no central "Identity Hub" or "Identity Provider" - participants establish their identity by presenting Credentials from well-known and trusted Issuers, and this all takes place as a true peer-to-peer relationship.

 BUILDING ON THE SOVRIN LEDGER

 Blockchains are shared Ledgers, and to be useful the Ledger must be generally and publicly available.

 The Indy Ledger is referred to as "Public Permissioned" which means although the Ledger is Public (meaning that anyone can read it), writing to the Ledger requires a role with specific Permissions to be granted.
 Indy requires specific roles to write to the Ledger, but also provides public access to read Ledger data.